 Isabelle CalvezGroup Senior VP of Human Resources

 For SUEZ, employee development is at the very heart of the Group’s transformation.
-To this end, the Group has defined a number of priorities:
+To this end, we have defined a number of priorities:

-This policy is equal to the challenges facing the Group and is one step ahead of the future changes in its activities.
+This policy is up to the current challenge and is one step ahead of the changes in its activities.

-The Top Employers certification is awarded to companies that meet the very highest criteria applying to working conditions.
-In 2017, the Group received this distinction for the fifth consecutive year.
+The Top Employers certification is awarded to companies that meet the very highest criteria in working conditions.
+In 2017, we received this distinction for the fifth consecutive year.

-The Group’s employees play an essential role in its transformation, which is the reason why their skills are one of the keys to its development.
-This is why training is a priority for SUEZ.
+Employees play an essential role in transformation, which is the reason why their skills are one of the keys to our development This is why training is a priority for us.